twsswt/theatre_ag/README.md

         Else:
             Silently handle exception

         Log the completion of the task.

+    Else:
-    Else idle for one tick.
+        idle for one tick.

 Tasks may raise exceptions.
 In this circumstance, the task will be immediately terminated with no return value handled.
 However, the actor itself will not halt and will continue to process further tasks as normal.